 I got up two hours later than intended, though the morning is still early enough.
 And I made coffee and then sat down to write this instead of work.
 This morning is mine, I thought.
 I claim this morning for myself.
 It is surprising how much we let of our life and our days be claimed by others.
 It is well and fine if what others want is also what you want, if their agenda is also yours, or at least aligned with yours.
 But more often our days are taken by duties we have never had the time to process fully, as to whether they are right, fair, or even necessary.
 We accept so many things as givens and don’t want to cause any ripples in the status quo.
 I can understand the need for cooperation, even a little compromise, and the need to maintain harmony.
 But to simply take everything as a given?
 To simply say, but this is always how it’s been done, this is how the big world does things, these are the rules, the policies, the systems...

 Yet for some reason, we don’t notice how those givens and defaults tend to be rather one-sided and favor only those who made them.
 Why shouldn’t, couldn’t, we at least try to make and define our own?
 Not to war, not to battle, not to hate nor to revenge.
 But to insist on fairness, justice, openness, inclusion.

 I like the idea of revolutions.
 But I also like what Joseph Campbell said about them.

 “Revolution doesn't have to do with smashing something; it has to do with bringing something forth.
 If you spend all your time thinking about that which you are attacking, then you are negatively bound to it.
 You have to find the zeal in yourself and bring that out.”
 (Joseph Campbell)

-A deep dark forest that grew in the longest night takes a deep breath as it feels the first shaft of sunlight pierce its heart on its first ever morning.
+A deep dark forest that grew in the longest night takes a deep breath as it feels the first shaft of sunlight pierces its heart on its first-ever morning.